hexundev/OSLibAudio/README.md

 ## License

-Same as Brunni's, there's no additions to the libray for any of these changes.
+Same as Brunni's, there's no additions to the library for any of these changes.